-- Gross margin was approximately 27.0% and 26.6% for the years ended December 31, 2023, and 2022, respectively, based upon total net sales of approximately \$7,971,000 and \$8,310,000, respectively.
+- Gross margin was approximately 25.3% and 27.0% for the years ended December 31, 2024 and 2023, respectively, based upon total net sales of approximately \$8,402,000 and \$7,971,000, respectively.
 As we add more Special Operations Salute sales via online channels, we expect to see our overall gross margin increase.
-Likewise, as we add more states into our wholesale distribution channel focused solely on higher margin items, and not including any low margin well vodka in those states, we expect to see additional margin increases.
-Also, as we add more cases of production through our system, we expect the unabsorbed overhead costs will be reduced as each additive case of new sales volume begins to carry incremental overhead costs as part of the normal manufacturing cost accounting.
-Finally, the third-party production contracts are very low margin for us, which is why management made the decisions to end those contracts at the end of January 2024.
-Moving forward, higher margin activities are management's focus, and we expect overall margins to increase.
+Likewise, as we add more states into our wholesale distribution channel focused solely on high-margin items, rather than any low-margin well vodka in those states, we expect to see additional margin increases.
+Also, as we add more cases of production through our system, we expect the unabsorbed overhead costs will be reduced as each additive case of new sales volume begins to carry incremental overhead costs as part of the normal manufacturing cost accounting, which should increase our overall margins.
+Finally, our third-party production contracts were very low margin for us, which is why management made the decision to end those contracts at the end of January 2024.
+Moving forward, management will focus on higher-margin activities, which we expect will increase our overall margins.